knope-dev/knope/docs/src/content/docs/recipes/workflow-dispatch-releases.md

 title: GitHub Actions workflow dispatch
 ---

-This recipe allows you to trigger the entire release process manually by either clicking a button in GitHub Actions or by using the GitHub CLI.
+With this recipe, you can trigger the entire release process manually by either clicking a button in GitHub Actions or by using the GitHub CLI.
 Once that trigger occurs:

-1. A new version of the project is calculated (using [`PrepareRelease`]) and versioned files and changelogs are updated.
+1. Knope calculates the new version of the project (using [`PrepareRelease`]) and updates versioned files and changelogs.
-2. The changes are committed back to the branch and pushed.
+2. Knope commits the changes back to the branch and pushes.
-3. The new commit is used to build assets.
+3. GitHub Actions builds assets from the new commit.
-4. A release is created on GitHub with the new version, changelog, and assets.
+4. Knope creates a release on GitHub with the new version, changelog, and assets.

 :::hint
-You should also check out the [Pull Request Releases](./pull_request.md) recipe which is similar, but allows you to preview the release in a pull request before accepting it.
+You should also check out the [Pull Request Releases](./pull_request.md) recipe, which is similar, but includes release previews via pull requests.
 :::

 :::note
-All of the examples in this recipe are for a project with a single Rust binary to release—you'll need to adapt some specifics to your use-case.
+All the examples in this recipe are for a project with a single Rust binary to release— you'll need to adapt some specifics to your use-case.
 :::

-First, let's walk through the GitHub Actions workflow file:
+Here's the GitHub Actions workflow file:

 ```yaml
 name: Release